oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/alert.md

 ## Solid <Badge text="New"/>

-You can change the style of the component by adding the `solid` property, the property is a` boolean` so you can add it without any value.
+You can set the alert to a solid color background by adding the `solid` property, the property is a` boolean`

 </card>